ddufl/cap3032/Visualizer/readme.txt

  CAP 3032 PROJECT - SPRING 2014
 ********************************

-  - Change sfx variable as needed.
+  - Change sfx variable as needed
-  - Name songs 0 to (n-1).mp3 then change songs variable to n.
+  - Name songs 0 to (n-1).mp3 then change songs variable to n

 *********
  CHANGES